 Here are my nine steps to purchasing a home.

-Step 1 – Prepare to buy
+Step 1 – Get ready to purchase

-This is where I can help.
+This is where Solutions Real Estate can help.

 I'll also help you facilitate the loan process.

-Step 4 – Understand the market
+Step 4 – Get a grasp of the housing market

 Step 5 – Find the house of your dreams

-Step 6 – Negotiate
+Step 6 – Negotiate the deal

-Step 7 – Obtain a loan
+Step 7 – Secure a loan

 Step 8 – Close the deal